Fouzia Habib

-Fouzia Habib is a Pakistani politician who served as member of the National Assembly of Pakistan.
+Fouzia Habib (died July 2026) was a Pakistani politician who served as member of the National Assembly of Pakistan.

-Political career
+Life and career

-She was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party on a seat reserved for women in the 2002 Pakistani general election.
+Habib was elected to the National Assembly of Pakistan as a candidate of Pakistan People's Party on a seat reserved for women in the 2002 Pakistani general election.

-She was elected to the National Assembly of Pakistan from Punjab as a candidate of Pakistan Peoples Party on a seat reserved for women in the 2008 Pakistani general election.
+She was elected to the National Assembly of Pakistan from Punjab as a candidate of Pakistan People's Party on a seat reserved for women in the 2008 Pakistani general election.